ibm-cloud-docs/EventStreams/getting-started.md

 5. **Run the producing application**. {: #start_producer_step notoc}

-   Open a new command line window and change into the <code>kafka-java-console-sample</code> directory.
+   Open a new command line window and change into the `kafka-java-console-sample` directory.

    ```
    cd event-streams-samples/kafka-java-console-sample